-- 1. Current NHS members must maintain a 91.25% GPA. - 2.
-Seniors must maintain a 91.25% GPA and be in good standing by the end of the fourth term of their Senior year in order to receive the NHS seal on their diploma and wear the NHS chord at Commencement.
+- Current NHS members must maintain a 92.5% GPA. - Seniors must maintain a 91.25% GPA and be in good standing by the end of the fourth term of the senior year in order to receive the NHS seal on their diploma and wear the NHS chord at Commencement.